strelnkv/strelnkv/README.md

 ## 👻 About Me

-I'm a budding Front-End Developer from Tomsk, a small town in the Siberia, Russia.
+I'm a budding Front-End Developer from Tomsk, a small town in Siberia, Russia.
 My journey in coding is just beginning, and I'm passionate about crafting responsive and dynamic web applications using JavaScript, React, HTML, and CSS.
 Additionally, I have completed a course in web design, enhancing my expertise with tools like Photoshop and Figma to bring creative ideas to life with a keen eye for design.

 ## 🔭 Languages and Tools